infiniteopt/InfiniteOpt.jl/README.md

 ## Installation
-`InfiniteOpt.jl` is a registered [Julia](https://julialang.org/) package and can be installed by entering the following in the package manager.
+`InfiniteOpt.jl` is a registered [Julia](https://julialang.org/) package and can be installed by entering the following in the REPL.

 ```julia
 julia> ]